sghangs748/Claims_Management/Claims-Management-Process-main/Notes/auto_settlement.md

 #### Immediate rejection

-Policy expired on date of accident
+1. Policy expired on date of accident
-Non-covered peril
-e.g., Claim cause = flood, but no Flood/RAD cover
+2. Non-covered peril.
+E.g., Claim cause = flood, but no Flood/RAD cover
-Driver not licensed
+3. Driver not licensed

-#### mall claims
+#### small claims

 If total estimate < compulsory deductible → no payout